kibs-tech/kibs-tech.github.io/short-term-contractor.md

 ## Currently supported technology stacks
-Full Stack Enterprise Java environments, Web FE and ReactJS.
+Full Stack Enterprise Java environments with web FE and ReactJS.

 ## Contact
 Send an email and get someone in now!